-Student leaders Model the Way by finding their voice and setting an example.
+Student leaders Model the Way by finding their voice and affirming shared values.

 Leaders establish principles concerning the way people (fellow students, student groups, teachers, and advisors) should be treated and the way goals should be pursued.
 They create standards of excellence and then set an example for others to follow.